DFE-Digital/get-into-teaching-app/app/views/content/funding-your-training.md

   jump_links:
     Tuition fee and maintenance loans: "#tuition-fee-and-maintenance-loans"
     Bursaries and scholarships: "#bursaries-and-scholarships"
+    If you're a parent or carer: "#if-youre-a-parent-or-carer" If you're disabled: "#if-youre-disabled"
-    Extra financial support for parents and carers: "#if-youre-a-parent-or-carer" Extra financial support for students with disabilities: "#if-youre-disabled" Applying for funding if you come from outside England: "#if-you-come-from-outside-england"
+    If you come from outside England: "#if-you-come-from-outside-england"
   calls_to_action:
     chat:
       name: chat_online